quinlan-lab/constraint-tools/README.md

 ```
 --train-regions STR
-      Bed-format compressed file containing a list of genomic intervals on which the model is to be trained.
+      Genomic intervals on which the model is to be trained.
+      Compressed bed format.
 --train-regions-label STR
-      A string to label the corresponding slurm job
+      A string to tag the corresponding slurm job.
 ```

 Optional arguments for `train-germline-model-Nonly` are: